koolphp/koolreport/README.md

 Below are the things we are going to do:

 1. Evolve the structure of KoolReport and its functionalities
-2. Export to report to PDF and other formats
 3. Build market to push
     1. Connection to various datasources
     2. Data processing focus on: data cleaning, data analytics, data mining techniques